Apple's iOS 11 update is here. Check out these key features.

-Apple's free iOS 11 update launches on Tuesday, packed with some cool new features, ranging from augmented reality apps to a more natural Siri and improved navigation.
+Apple's free iOS 11 update launched on Tuesday and comes packed with some cool new features, ranging from augmented reality apps to a more natural Siri and improved navigation.

-While some Apple customers may still be deciding whether to order the new iPhone 8 or the premium iPhone X — and the 10th anniversary edition is reportedly way ahead in that race — iOS 11 will be available as of 10 a.m.
-PT for current iPhone owners to download and test out.
+While some Apple customers may still be deciding whether to order the new iPhone 8 or the premium iPhone X — and the 10th anniversary edition is reportedly way ahead in that race — iOS 11 is now available for current iPhone owners to download and test out.

 "We’re going to take the world's best and most advanced mobile operating system and turn it up to 11," said Apple's Senior Vice President of Software Engineering Craig Federighi.